-Non profit governance using the Complementary Model of Board Governance is a commonly implemented governance model in Vancouver, Canada.
+Non profit governance using the Complementary Model of Board Governance is a commonly implemented governance model across Canada.
 Many volunteers and staff have great difficulty accepting a policy-based approach to governing and managing their not-for-profit association.
 Some boards feel they will become “disconnected” from their organization because of the model’s emphasis on their role in policy development.
 At the same time, volunteers are increasingly demanding more meaningful roles in their not-for-profit organization (NPO) – whether the NPO is a charity, professional, trade or commercial association.

 The Complementary Model allows governors to participate in the operation of their not-for-profit association without becoming “managers”.
 It allows volunteers to reconnect with their organization and still remain “governors”.
 In other words, it allows them to participate as well as govern.

 An efficient board starts with the implementation of an effective governance model.
 AMC's governance training helps non-profit boards navigate between governance and management to stay focused on their organization's mission.
 It includes useful tools and clear guidance to address the governance challenges facing many not-for-profit organizations.

 During our non-profit board governance training we cover:

 I had great feedback from my board and will hire [AMC] in the future!